 Ignoring problems with money or your mental health can make the other worse – but there are things you can do to reduce the impact and stay in control.

 Often people think of mental health in relation to serious conditions such as bipolar or depression, but it’s something we should all consider – not just for ourselves but for friends and family.
 Mental health is pretty much how you’re feeling and functioning.
-It can be good, or ok.
+It can be good, it can be just ok.

 On a more severe end of the scale, poor mental health could mean you need to miss work, causing you to lose money.
 It’s common for people to get anxious when dealing with any kind of admin, but when that’s bills or bank statements that can be a larger issue.

 The worst-case scenario is that these scenarios lead to unmanageable debts – but it can work the other way too.
 The two really are linked.
 Money problems can feed depression and anxiety, and that in turn can impact on relationships, work and family.
 Big life changes can make a difference to both finances and mental health too – so having a baby or losing a loved one.

 So it’s not something we should dismiss or hide from.
 It’s important to take some action before anything happens.

 Some things you can do to manage your finances if you’re likely to experience poor mental health

 Automate as much as possible – this means having standing orders and Direct Debits set up so you don’t miss payments when it gets too much to deal with your finances.
 Here’s more on automating your savings.

 Keep on top – When you’re feeling good, build a budget so you know exactly how much have and spend.
 Then use apps such as Yolt to keep track of balance and spending.
 Find out if your bank will send text or app notifications.

 Use webchats – If you don’t want to pick up the phone, look for a webchat option